zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     </listener>
     ```

-    When the application context is initialized, the web application container will invoke the corresponding listener method, whcih will load your service configuration and will register your service with Eureka discovery.
+    When the application context is initialized, the web application container invokes the corresponding listener method, which loads your service configuration and registers your service with Eureka discovery.

 3. Add security settings to your service configuration.

-    All API services are required to provide a certificate that is trusted by API Mediation Layer in order to register with it.
+    **Note:** All API services are required to provide a certificate that is trusted by API Mediation Layer in order to register with it.

-    **Note:** Before you add security to your service configuration, first reffer to the following document  [Generating certificate for a new service on localhost](https://github.com/zowe/api-layer/tree/master/keystore#generating-certificate-for-a-new-service-on-localhost), which provides detailed information about the security set-up .
+    **Tip:** Before you add security to your service configuration, we recommend you first review  [Generating certificate for a new service on localhost](https://github.com/zowe/api-layer/tree/master/keystore#generating-certificate-for-a-new-service-on-localhost).
+This document provides detailed information about the security set-up.

-    API ML provides a shell script, which can be used in Linux environment to create the security material in case your service runs on localhost.
-Run the script with the folowing parameters:
+    API ML provides a shell script, which can be used in a Linux environment to create the security material if your service runs on localhost.

+    Run the script with the following parameters:

     ```
     <api-layer-repository>/scripts/apiml_cm.sh --action new-service --service-alias localhost --service-ext SAN=dns:localhost.localdomain,dns:localhost --service-keystore keystore/localhost.keystore.p12 --service-truststore keystore/localhost.truststore.p12 --service-dname "CN=Sample REST API Service, OU=Mainframe, O=Zowe, L=Prague, S=Prague, C=Czechia" --service-password password --service-validity 365 --local-ca-filename <api-layer-repository>/keystore/local_ca/localca
     ```

-    Alternatively, copy or use the `<api-layer-repository>/keystore/localhost.truststore.p12` in your service without generating a new certificate, for localhost development.
+    Alternatively, for localhost development, you can copy or use the `<api-layer-repository>/keystore/localhost.truststore.p12` in your service without generating a new certificate.

     Update the configuration of your service `service-configuration.yml` to contain the HTTPS configuration by adding the following code: